mongodb/mongo-csharp-driver/Docs/reference/content/reference/bson/mapping/index.md

 By default, a convention runs on every CreatorMap with no mapped arguments and attempts to correlate the names of the constructor arguments with the names of mapped members.
 If your names differ in more than just case, there are overloads of BsonConstructor which can be used to explicity tell the driver which members to use.

-When more than 1 constructor is found, we will use the most parameters fulfilled strategy to identify the best match.
+When more than one constructor is found, we will use the constructor that has the most matching parameters.
 For example:

 ```csharp
 public class Person